 One of the most destructive events for Europe was World War II and it caused the maximum damage and loss in Germany.
 It was a relatively recent war and the monuments, memorials, and museums dot the nation in testimony to the destruction.

 You can choose to socialize if you want to.
-Most biergartens have a rental beer pouring station where you pay and get your food and drinks.
-There are rooftop views to lakeside lounging, the biergartens are a top reason to visit the charming country.
+Most biergartens have a rental beer pouring station where you pay and get your German food and drinks.
+There are rooftop views of lakeside lounging, the biergartens are a top reason to visit the charming country.

 Considering the colorful history of Germany, you can only imagine the architecture and the mesmerizing landscapes that are a part of the wonderful country.
 You can enjoy a scenic drive around the countryside on the romantic road that passes through forests, mountains, and towns of Bavaria.